Levi-Gagne/DQX/info/dqx_check_creation_guidlines.md

-# CLA Data Quality Rule Guidelines for DQX
+# CLA DQX Check Creation Guidlines

 **Purpose:** How to author high‑quality YAML rules for Databricks DQX at CLA.
 This is the reference engineers will use when adding or reviewing rules.
 Keep rules targeted (no “matches all rows”), reproducible, and fast.